 Bake for 10-13 minutes at 400 degrees.

-What to Serve With Pizza Pockets
+How to serve Pizza Pockets

 While my kids would be more than happy with just the pizza pockets and nothing else, us adults tend to like a side dish.